scalameta/coc-metals/readme.md

 and pull in the latest changes.

-*** Keep in mind that if you are installing directly from the repo via `:CocInstall` with the repository url or through a plugin manger, remove `coc-metals` with `:CocUninstall coc-metals` before you add it in with one of the other methods to not conflict with one another.
+*** Keep in mind that if you are installing directly from the repo via `:CocInstall` with the repository url or through a plugin manager, remove `coc-metals` with `:CocUninstall coc-metals` before you add it in with one of the other methods to not conflict with one another.

 ### Importing a build